 Many companies begin with AI — specifically, AI-based data analysis.
 AI-driven data analysis can help you pinpoint where AI-based automation tools might work best, which suppliers provide value for money or which CRM to use.
-In short, AI can help you create a great digital transformation strategy.
+In short, AI can help you create a great digital transformation services strategy.

-AI-driven decision-making is a natural progression from data-driven decision-making.
+AI decision making is a natural progression from data-driven decision-making.
 Both AI-driven and data-driven decision processes base decisions on data, with one crucial difference: human involvement, or in AI’s case, a lack thereof.